bahrus/carbon-copy/README.md

 This preprocessor allows us to have our cake and eat it too.
 We can utilize compact syntax, which gets expanded during processing.

 Note:  This preprocessing could be done on the server-side level just as easily, and/or during the optimizing build.
 That would mean less JavaScript processing, but it would also mean a larger (fairly compressible) download.
 If done server-side or during the build, the meta tag above should be removed before passing down to the client.
-Another option to consider would be to do the preprocessing within a service work.
+Another option to consider would be to do the preprocessing within a service worker.

 Carbon-copy will only load the client-side JavaScript processor if it sees the meta tag present.